 - The National Convention and Contest shall be conducted in compliance with the National Convention Operating Parameters set by the Executive Board and the National Contest Rules and Categories provided by the National Contest Committee.

-- The Executive Board in closed session will choose convention sites and make the appropriate announcements.
+- The Executive Board shall, in closed session, choose convention sites and make the appropriate announcements.

 - Conventions will be open to members and guests except business meetings, which will be limited to members only.

-- A National Model Contest will be conducted by the Host Chapter at each Convention with appropriate judges and trophies provided.
+- A National Model Contest will be conducted by the Host Chapter at each Convention with appropriate judges and trophies provided by the national organization.

 - The National Convention and Contest shall be conducted under strict compliance with the National Parameters and Contest Rules and Categories provided to the Convention Committee by the National Executive Board.

-Dues for all types of membership shall be set by the Executive Board.
+- Dues for all types of membership shall be set by the Executive Board.
 At no time will this issue be subject to vote by the entire membership.
 The dues shall be adequate to provide services and benefits to each member as stated in the Constitution and By-Laws and sufficient to operate the Society throughout the fiscal year.
-The dues shall be no more than necessary to maintain the non-profit status.
-Notification of a dues change will be made to the membership by mail as soon as possible.
+Notification of a dues change will be made to the membership as soon as possible.

-- Expenses, Normal.
-Officers will be reimbursed for normal operating expenses and postal costs subject to the approval by the President and the Treasurer.
+- Expenses, Normal; Officers will be reimbursed for normal operating expenses subject to the approval by the President and the Treasurer.

 - No Society financial support will be given to private projects or ventures.

 - No projects will be undertaken for profit by the Society except by recommendation of the Treasurer.